 3. Paying off any outstanding loans and debts

-4. Keep credit card balance low
+4. Keep your credit card balance low

 A consistently low balance is much better for your credit score than a higher one.
 If you’re struggling with spending too much, then our article on 70 ways to save money could be extremely useful to you!